mshojaei77/Python-Course/README.md

 - 🖼️ Introduction to GUI programming: GUI basics, event-driven programming
 - 🖥️ GUI development with Tkinter: widgets, controls, geometry management, event handling, and application architecture
 - 🚀 Advanced GUI development with PyQt5: designing GUIs with Qt Designer, application events, signals, and slots
+- 🖥️ Automating GUI actions with pyautogui and pyttsx3: features, commands, and examples
 - 🌐 Web application development with Flask and Django: installing and configuring Flask and Django, creating and running projects, integrating with database and HTML templates

 ### 17. Packaging and Deployment of Python Applications 🚀